natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Saab%20J35XS.md

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>== In-game description ===</nowiki></code>, also if applicable).'' -->
-Finland obtained the Swedish SAAB J35 Draken in 1970, as part of a collaboration between the two countries so that Sweden could provid3e the Finnish Air Force with J35 aircrafts of different variants.
+Finland obtained the Swedish SAAB J35 Draken in 1970, as part of a collaboration between the two countries so that Sweden could provide the Finnish Air Force with J35 aircrafts of different variants.
 At the beginning Finland only received second hand models like the J35F, J35B and SK35C.
 However the J35XS variant was made by Finnish request and built as a kit assembled by Valmet in Finland.
 Valmet was also allowed to produce the spare parts for this aircrafts.
 The XS stands for Export Suomi (Export Finland).

 The J35XS was highly based on the F variant, and could be considered an intermediate step between the more advanced J35J and the J35F.
 The new aircraft, fitted more weapon pylons, a better countermeasure suit and different radar model.